NLeSC/guide/languages/python.md

     - [Bokeh](https://github.com/bokeh/bokeh) is Interactive Web Plotting for Python.
     - [Plotly](https://plot.ly/) is another platform for interactive plotting through a web browser, including in Jupyter notebooks.
     - [altair](https://github.com/ellisonbg/altair) is a _grammar of graphics_ style declarative statistical visualization library.
 It does not render visualizations itself, but rather outputs Vega-Lite JSON data.
 This can lead to a simplified workflow.
+    - [ggplot](https://github.com/yhat/ggpy) is a plotting library imported from R.

 ### Database Interface